microsoft/triton-shared/triton-san/README.md

 Example: triton-san asan python ./my_triton_program.py
 ```

-**Note: before running TritonSan, please add the following import to the Triton program to specify the use of the CPU backend, which ensures all Triton kernels run on the CPU.**
+**Note: before running TritonSan, please add the following import to the Triton program to specify the use of the CPU backend, which ensures all Triton kernels run on the CPU.
+The sanitizers require CPU backend in order to work.**

 ```python
 from triton.backends.triton_shared.driver import CPUDriver